An institution that processes payments on behalf of Merchants.

-User scans merchant presented code with digital devices, such as a mobile phone, to initiate payment.
+The user scans the merchant presented code with digital devices, such as a mobile phone, to initiate payment.

 merchant category code (MCC)

-A code which represents the category of a merchant.
+A code that represents the category of a merchant.

 The process of merchant and acquirer becoming Alipay participant through KYC, KYB authentication, and contract signing.